Ethics, also referred to as morality, is a discipline that examines right and wrong. The study of ethics is also referred to as moral philosophy.

 Ethical, but not Legal

 This is an illegal act.
 Stealing is against the law.
 However, this is not an immoral act.
-Stealing, in this case, is an ethical act in an effort to feed children.
+Stealing, in this case, is an ethical act in an effort to feed hungry children who have neither the financial means nor the parental support to provide for themselves.

 Legal, but not Ethical